Educational Path

 Concepts and Methods in Statistics (Advanced, crucial for predictive analytics)

 Point and interval estimation.
 Hypothesis testing.
 Graphical methods.
 Chi-squared tests.
 Decision theory.
 Bayesian inference.
 Two-sample comparisons.
-Related to CAS and ICA accreditation exams.

 Prof: M. Bilodeau